An independence of the MIN principle from the PHP principle: Model construction

+Assuming we can establish that, whenever $p>h$, the family $\{T^+_{a,b}\}_{a<p,b<h}$ satisfies one of the hypotheses of Theorem~\ref{single step}, we can prove Theorem~\ref{main}.
+Namely, the winning strategy $\S_{\textsf{PHP}}$ for $P_{\textsf{PHP}}$ enumerates all $\Dmin$ formulas with parameters from $\I$ and all pairs $p>h$ from $\I$.
+Being presented with $o\in\O$, they choose the next formula and the next pair $p>h$, apply Theorem~\ref{single step}, and extend $o$ to the corresponding $o^*$.

-\subsection{A note on Forcing}
+\subsection{A note on forcing}

-It is possible to view the construction presented in this paper as \textit{forcing}.
-For this, it suffices to define a notion of a \textit{generic object} with a poset of conditions being $\O$.
+It is possible to view the construction presented in this paper through the lens of forcing.
+The forcing frame is $\O$, and a generic object is an interpretation of $\triangleleft$ obtained by meeting the relevant dense sets.
+One then shows that any sufficiently generic interpretation of $\triangleleft$ satisfies the required conditions.

-One then proves that any generic object interpreting $\prec$ does satisfy all the conditions we seek.
-This, in turn, is achieved by \textit{density argument}, i.e. that each property we seek is forced by a dense set of conditions.

-A more detailed presentation can be found in \cite{narusevych24} with an application to a rather similar problem as in the current paper.

-More information on this type of forcing in bounded arithmetic can be found in \cite{krajicek95, atseriasmuller15, muller20}.
+A more detailed presentation can be found in \cite{narusevych24}, with an application to a related problem.
+More information on this kind of forcing in bounded arithmetic can be found in \cite{krajicek95,atseriasmuller15,muller20}.